MarketPlace Milestones

 The Beginning:

 Sisters Pushpika Freitas and Lalita Monteiro were exposed to social work from an early age.
 Their mother, Florie Freitas, ran a large organization that treated leprosy and TB patients, sponsored school children, and created other community development projects.
 In 1981, when Pushpika and Lalita decided that they wanted to work with women who needed to work and earn some income, they talked to women they knew through their mother's work to assess the needs of the community and started working with 3 women.
 Those small beginnings have blossomed into a network of 10 collectives consisting of over 200 women and 5 fabric artisan groups comprising another 200 artisans, men and women.
-One of those three original women, Vasanti, has been an eyewitness to the entire development of MarketPlace and still works at Nirman Collective.
+One of those three original women, Vasanti Mirkar, has been an eyewitness to the entire development of MarketPlace and still works at Nirman Collective.

 Fall 1990 | The First Catalog